-In terms of coursework, the students should ensure that their CAP is maintained at 3.6 and above for 3 consecutive semesters.
+In terms of coursework, the students should ensure that their CAP is maintained at 3.6 and above at all times.
 A student who does not meet the requirements will have his/her candidature terminated.
 An appropriate warning will be issued when the CAP is below 3.6.

 By the end of their second year of candidature, the students are required to sit and pass the PhD Qualifying Examination by submitting a written thesis proposal for examination.
 The purpose of the Qualifying Examination is to ensure that the students have acquired the necessary background knowledge for their intended research project.